 While many locals pack up the car and head out of town for their camping trips, you might be surprised to hear that there are some great places to camp right here in Ipswich.
-From stunning bushland properties, picturesque working farms, riverfront properties and even glamping options, Ipswich has a great range of campsites to choose from.
+From stunning bushland properties, picturesque working farms and riverfront properties, Ipswich has a great range of campsites to choose from.

 If you’re a camper and think it’s about time to go on a camping trip in your own background, here is our pick for the best campsites in Ipswich.